rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 #variable f : hom A a a'
 #variable C : A → U
 #variable c : C a

+-- We prepend all local variables in this section
+-- with the randomly string "temp-Z7hl"
+-- to avoid clashes in the global name-space.
+-- Once the language supports local scoping,
+-- these variables should be renamed.
 ```
 The two sides of the equivalence assert, respectively, the contractibility
 of `dhom-from A a a' f C c`